raburton/rboot/readme.txt

 Rom addresses must be sector aligned i.e start on a multiple of 4096.

   - magic should have value 0xe1 (defined as BOOT_CONFIG_MAGIC).
-  - version is used in case the config structure changes in future, at the moment it is 0x01 (BOOT_CONFIG_VERSION).
+  - version is used in case the config structure changes after deployment.
+It is defined as 0x01 (BOOT_CONFIG_VERSION).
+I don't intend to increase this, but you should if you choose to reflash the bootloader after deployment and the config structure has changed.
   - mode can be 0x00 (MODE_STANDARD) or 0x01 (MODE_GPIO_ROM).
 If you set GPIO
     you will need to set gpio_rom as well.
 The sample GPIO code uses GPIO 16 on a nodemcu dev board, if you want to use a different GPIO you'll need to